I always feel uneasy when I hear statements from parents or coaches about planning for their child or player to become a professional tennis player.

 As you start competing between the ages of 8 to 10, you will begin with club tournaments, and if you are doing well you will enter local tournaments, then regional tournaments, sectional tournaments and if you keep succeeding you will have a chance to play national tournaments.

-If your ranking is below the top 20 in the world after your junior career, you should probably consider college in the US to keep working on your game.
-If you dominate the college scene, let’s say top 5 or 10 in the NCAA, you might still have a chance for some success in the pro tour.
+If you do not reach a top 20 world junior ranking at the end your junior career and are not ranked in the top 500 in the pros, you should probably consider college in the US to keep working on your game.
+If you dominate the college scene, let’s say top 5 or 10 in the NCAA, you might still have a chance for some success on the pro tour.

-The road is slightly different for boys and girls.
-Girls will usually start playing ITF junior and pro events earlier and will reach the top 100 a bit earlier as well, but other than that the path is the same.
+The road is slightly different for boy and girls.
+Girls will usually start playing ITF junior and pro events earlier and will reach the top 100 a bit sooner as well, but other than that the path is the same.

 You do not choose to be a professional tennis player – it chooses you.